NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Step 2: Upload Data Wizard

 The GDC Data Submission Portal is equipped with a wizard window to guide you through the upload and validation of metadata files.
-There are three stages:
+The Upload Data Wizard comprises two stages:

 * __Upload Files__: Upload a file into the user's browser, at this point nothing is submitted to the project workspace.
 * __Validate Files__: Send a file to the GDC backend to validate its content (see below).
-* __Commit Upload__: Submit a validated file to the project workspace.

-The _'File Validation'_ stage acts as a safeguard against submitting incorrect files to the GDC Data Submission Portal.
+The 'File Validation' stage acts as a safeguard against submitting incorrect files to the GDC Data Submission Portal.
 During the validation stage, the GDC API will validate the content of uploaded metadata files against the Data Dictionary to detect potential errors.
 Invalid metadata files will not be processed and must be corrected by the user and re-uploaded before being accepted.
 A validation error report provided by the system can be used to isolate and correct errors.

 ### Upload Files

-Choosing _'UPLOAD'_ from the project dashboard (panel 1) will open the submission wizard.
+Choosing _'UPLOAD'_ from the project dashboard will open the Upload Data Wizard.

 [![GDC Submission Wizard Upload Files](images/GDC_Submission_Wizard_Upload_2.png)](images/GDC_Submission_Wizard_Upload_2.png "Click to see the full image.")